Undergraduate Courses/Research Opportunities

 Advanced Topics in Cancer Research (ONCOL 425)

-This course spans both the fall and winter terms.
-At least four different modules will be offered in each term.
-Students can elect to take the course for 3 units of credit (total of four modules over the course of the year) or 6 unit credits (total of eight modules over the course of the year).
+This course is offered in the winter term, with one set of four modules offered in even-numbered years, and a different set of four modules offered in odd-numbered years.
 Each module is comprised of 6 sessions of 80 minutes each and will be taught independently by individual instructors.
 Modules will have both lecture and group discussion components.
-Additional Modules will be added based on interest and demand.
 Prerequisite: ONCOL 320 or consent of the Department.

 Honors Research Projects